 Blood Pact (Su)

 At 3rd level, a summoner can enter a blood pact with his avatar, calling upon his avatar’s inner reserves of strength and ferocity or defense and tenacity.
-For a number of times per day equal to the summoner’s Charisma modifier, as a swift action, the summoner can cause his avatar to enter a blood pact for 1 minute.
+As a swift action, the summoner can cause his avatar to enter a blood pact for 1 minute.
+The avatar can only have 1 blood pact at a time.
+The summoner can use this ability a number of times per day equal to half his summoner level.

-Rage: While in rage, an avatar gains a +4 morale bonus to its Strength and Constitution, as well as a +2 morale bonus on Will saves.
+- Rage: While in rage, an avatar gains a +4 morale bonus to its Strength and Constitution, as well as a +2 morale bonus on Will saves.
 In addition, it takes a –2 penalty to Armor Class.
 The increase to Constitution grants the avatar 2 hit points per Hit Dice, but these disappear when the rage ends and are not lost first like temporary hit points.
 While in rage, an avatar cannot use any Charisma-, Dexterity-, or Intelligence-based skills (except Acrobatics, Fly, Intimidate, and Ride) or any ability that requires patience or concentration.
-This ability cannot be used with blood pact: ward.
+If an avatar falls unconscious, his rage immediately ends.

-Ward: While in ward, an avatar gains a +2 dodge bonus to its AC, +2 resistance bonus to all saving throws, and a damage reduction of 2/-.
+- Ward: While in ward, an avatar gains a +2 dodge bonus to its AC, +2 resistance bonus to all saving throws, and a damage reduction of 2/-.
 In addition, it takes a –2 penalty to Attack and Damage rolls.
 While in ward, an avatar cannot use any Charisma-, Dexterity-, or Intelligence-based skills (except Acrobatics, Fly, Intimidate, and Ride) or any ability that requires patience or concentration.
-This ability cannot be used with blood pact: rage.

 When the blood pact ends, the avatar is fatigued for a minute after.
 A summoner cannot cause his avatar to enter a new blood pact while fatigued or exhausted but can otherwise cause his avatar to enter a blood pact multiple times during a single encounter or combat.
 If an avatar falls unconscious, its blood pact immediately ends, placing it in peril of death.